 5. Ban “culture fit” as a reason for rejecting a candidate.
 When interviewers want to reject candidates for “culture fit,” or a “gut feeling”, it’s an indication that unconscious bias is at play.
 Challenge your interviewers to articulate a more specific explanation — it’s a great way to uncover hidden biases and have open conversations about them (never punish or shame people).

 6. Explicitly request a diverse range of referrals.
 Challenge your employees to think beyond the obvious — beyond their three best friends that may or may not be all from the same demographic.
 Emphasize that diversity requires deliberate effort, and it’s something all employees can help with — by making introductions to great people they know, even if they don’t fit the “traditional” profile.
 It only makes the team stronger in the long run.
 The Pinterest team has seen success with this adjustment in their referrals process and has blogged about it here.

-9. Introduce diversity and inclusion early on in the employee’s cycle.
+10. Introduce diversity and inclusion early on in the employee’s cycle.
 In Lever’s onboarding session, we deliberately exclude any kind of “teaching,” like defining privilege, dropping a bunch of stats, or talking about the latest diversity and inclusion issues in tech, so that we don’t overwhelm.
 Instead, we communicate why Lever cares about D&I and explain how we define it.
+It’s Step 1, that paves the way for more.
 Find what works for you.